 With their PowerPod 2 software and a solar plus storage system, you can view real-time energy usage and solar electricity generation on Electriq’s companion app and website (known as Electriq View).
 You can also use their app to manually change the mode your battery operates in – from self-supply to backup power to maximum cost savings.

 When evaluating the PowerPod 2, there are various important metrics and technical specifications to keep in mind.
 Among the most important are the size of the battery (power and capacity), its depth of discharge, and roundtrip efficiency.

-The Electriq PowerPod 2 (PP2 for short) comes in four different DC-coupled models: the PP2 10, 15, and 20.
+The Electriq PowerPod 2 (PP2 for short) comes in three different DC-coupled models: the PP2 10, 15, and 20.
+As of March 2021, these models can all come as AC-coupled as well.
 All PowerPod 2 models are modular, meaning they can be stacked together to create even larger, more powerful battery systems.

 Two important metrics to keep in mind when comparing the PowerPod 2 to other home storage options are power and usable capacity.
 Power (measured in kilowatts, or kW) determines the maximum amount of electricity that can be output at a single time, while usable capacity (measured in kilowatt-hours, or kWh) is a measure of the maximum amount of electricity stored in your battery on a full charge.
 The largest PowerPod 2 20 boasts a maximum power rating of 7.6 kW to go along with 20 kWh of usable capacity.
 The smallest PowerPod 2 model, the 10, also offers 7.6 kW of power and 10 kWh of usable capacity.